-The Company continues to have strong and credible relationships with five key Sector Education and Training Authorities ("SETA"), including the Food and Beverage SETA, the Wholesale and Retail SETA, the Transport SETA, the MICT SETA, and the Chemical Industries SETA, which enabled the Company to receive mandatory grant payments of R5,37 million and discretionary grant payments of R2,83 million in the year.
+The Company continues to have strong and credible relationships with five key Sector Education and Training Authorities ("SETA"), including the Food and Beverage SETA, the Wholesale and Retail SETA, the

+Transport SETA, and the Chemical Industries SETA, which enabled the Company to receive mandatory grant payments of R5,07 million and discretionary grant payments of R2,50 million in the year.

 The Group Skills Development Facilitator continues to focus on the management of PIVOTAL (Professional, Vocational, Technical and Academic Learning) programmes.
-During the year the Company had 540 learners (the majority of whom were Black) on such programmes.
+During the year, the Company had 523 learners (the majority of whom were Black) on such programmes.

-Learnership programmes remain a priority throughout the Group.
-In the past year National Brands supported 259 learners of whom 70 were unemployed disabled persons on key programmes, including End-User Computing Level 3.
-National Brands has also enrolled 38 apprentices on critical and scarce trades courses.
+Learnership programmes, occupational qualifications, and apprenticeships remain a priority throughout the Group.

+In the past year National Brands supported 272 learners of whom 59 were unemployed disabled persons on key programmes, including End-User Computing Level 3.
+National Brands has also enrolled 22 apprentices on critical and scarce trades courses.
+26 employees have started an NQF Level 8 Business Leadership programme and a further 17 employees have started a Level 5 Management qualification with the DaVinci Business School.

 I&J has made substantial investments in training unemployed youth for the fishing and broader maritime industry.
-I&J was also the first Group business to participate in the Youth Employment Service (YES programme) initiated by government in F20 in terms of the BBBEE Act and aimed at youth employment.
-In F23 I&J registered a further group of 93 unemployed youths on 12-month youth employment contracts, thereby giving them their first opportunity at employment.
-During the past year I&J invested in the formal training of 131 people (of whom 55 are disabled) on programmes including NQF4 Management and Leadership Development, and NQF3 End User Computing, as well as Apprenticeship programmes for both employed and unemployed individuals.
+I&J recognises the critical need to empower the younger generation by providing them with the skills and opportunities necessary to thrive in the fishing and maritime sectors.
+These initiatives reflect I&J's commitments to social responsibility and align with their strategic goals to support community development and sustainable industry growth.
+I&J also participates in the Youth Employment Service (YES programme) initiated by government in F20 in terms of the BBBEE Act and aimed at youth employment.
+In F24 I&J registered a further group of 93 unemployed youths on 12-month youth employment contracts, thereby giving them their first opportunity at employment.
+Over the past year I&J made a substantial investment in the formal training and development of 135 people (of whom 30 are disabled) on programmes including NQF4 Leadership Development, and NQF3 End User Computing (for learners with disabilities), as well as Apprenticeship programmes for both employed and unemployed individuals.

-Indigo Brands trained 17 learners and focused on NQF3 Business Administration and NQF3 End User Computing.
-For the period F23 Indigo Brands invested in unemployed Disabled Learnerships.
+Indigo Brands trained 21 learners and focused on NQF5 Supply Chain Management and NQF3 End User Computing.
+For the period F24 Indigo Brands also invested in unemployed Disabled Learnerships.

-Spitz successfully enrolled 58 people on the NQF5 Retail Chain Store Manager programme with IMM.
-In addition, 13 store managers participated in the NQF5 Generic Management programme for wholesale and retail and 16 store managers were enrolled on the NQF4 General Management programme.
-13 unemployed, disabled learners were enrolled on an NQF3 and NQF4 Generic Management programme.
-Six employees' higher education studies are being funded by Spitz bursaries.
+Spitz successfully enrolled 70 people on the NQF5 Retail Chain Store Manager programme with IMM.
+In addition, 10 store managers participated in the NQF5 Generic Management programme for wholesale and retail and 15 store managers participated in the NQF4 General Management programme.
+21 unemployed, disabled learners were enrolled on an NQF3 Generic Management programme.
+Spitz bursaries are funding 9 employees' higher education studies.

-Ciro enrolled 12 disabled people on the NQF3 End User Computing programme, and a further 10 employees on NQF4 and NQF5 Generic Management programmes, and a Contact Centre Support programme.
+Ciro enrolled 19 disabled people on the NQF3 End User Computing programme, and a further 11 employees on NQF4 and NQF5 Generic Management programmes, and a Contact Centre Support programme.